DaveSkender/Stock.Indicators/docs/_indicators/Slope.md

 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `null` values for `Slope` since there's not enough data to calculate.

-:paintbrush: **Repaint Warning**: the `Line` will be continuously repainted since it is based on the last quote and lookback period.
+> :paintbrush: **Repaint warning**: the `Line` will be continuously repainted since it is based on the last quote and lookback period.

 ### SlopeResult